 Preheat the oven to 350°F. Grease and line a 9-inch square baking pan with parchment paper.

-In a mixing bowl, use an electric mixer to beat the 1 cup superfine (caster) sugar, ½ cup coconut or vegetable oil, 2 tsp vanilla extract and 2 large eggs until creamy.
+In a mixing bowl, use an electric mixer to beat the 1 cup superfine (caster) sugar, ½ cup coconut or vegetable oil, 2 teaspoons vanilla extract, and 2 large eggs until creamy.

-In a small bowl combine the ½ cup all-purpose flour, ½ cup unsweetened cocoa powder and ½ tsp baking powder.
+In a small bowl, combine the ½ cup all-purpose flour, ½ cup unsweetened cocoa powder, and ½ teaspoon baking powder.

 Set aside 1/2 cup of the brownie batter.
-Pour the remaining batter into the prepared pan and evenly spread.
+Pour the remaining batter into the prepared pan and evenly spread it.
 Bake for 20-25 minutes.

 For the cheesecake layer:

-In a mixing bowl, use an electric mixer and beat on low, the 16 oz cream cheese, ½ cup superfine (caster) sugar, 2 large eggs and 1 tbsp vanilla extract, until smooth.
+In a mixing bowl, use an electric mixer and beat on low, the 16 ounces cream cheese, ½ cup superfine (caster) sugar, 2 large eggs, and 1 tablespoon vanilla extract, until smooth.

 Pour the cheesecake mixture over the brownie base.
 Dot on the reserved brownie batter and lightly swirl it into the cheesecake mixture.
 Return to the oven and bake for 20-25 minutes, until the cheesecake layer is set.